sahri16/Portfolio-Website2/README.md

 🔹 Projects
 Interactive project section with:

-Screenshots
+-Screenshots

-Descriptions
+-Descriptions

-Live demo links
+-Live demo links

-GitHub repository links
+-GitHub repository links

 🔹 Skills
 A categorized list of technologies and tools I’m proficient in.